 Preschool Fish Craft Using Recycled Chair Foam

-Kids can make this foam fish for pretend play while exploring scales and fins to discover how they help fish swim.
-Add this activity to your ocean theme or save it for a rainy day!
+Kids can make a foam fish from recycled chair foam for awesome pretend play.
+Explore scales and fins in this simple activity to discover how they help fish swim.
+Add this craft and imaginative play to your ocean theme with preschooler.

 This post contains affiliate links.
 Privacy and Disclosure